“Martha, Martha, you are worried and distracted by many things…”

 Well, that certainly speaks to the times, doesn’t it?
 How many of us reading Luke 10:41 think to ourselves, “Lord, you don’t know the half of it.”

-Of course, He does know, but we can be excused for the instinctive jibe, particularly at this moment, with social unrest taking both positive and negative forms and an unwieldy virus bringing fast, startling changes to how we live our day-to-day lives, and even how we worship.
+Of course, He does know, but we can be excused for the instinctive jibe, particularly in recent years, with social unrest taking both positive and negative forms and an unwieldy virus that brought fast, startling changes to how we live our day-to-day lives, and even how we worship.

 Both men and women can understand Martha’s tension; we can identify with her worries about a fair distribution of the work that needs doing, about trying to get everything “just right.”
 We know what it’s like to feel put-upon, or taken advantage of, even by family members, even if (especially if) they are unintentionally making our own burdens heavier, simply by following their own callings.
 For all we may want to encourage them, we can’t help but feel left behind, and left out, our own sore feelings left unconsidered.